-This conference is currently hosted with a hybrid in-person and virtual model, with the Chief Resident and up to 10 residents joining in person, and residents watching and participating virtually from the Allen, unit-based work rooms in Milstein, clinic sites, and from home.
+This conference is currently hosted with a hybrid in-person and virtual model, with residents joining in person as well as watching and participating virtually from the Allen, unit-based work rooms in Milstein, clinic sites, and from home.

-Learning Labs are protected educational half days that are built into interns’ and residents’ outpatient and elective schedules.
-These sessions teach high-yield topics using a variety of engaging pedagogical formats such as virtual interactive lectures with breakout room discussions and small group hands-on simulation training.
-During an average Learning Lab, you can expect to do everything from discussing a landmark trial, to practicing board review questions, to placing an ultrasound-guided IV in a mannequin, to resuscitating a patient during a simulated code.
+Learning Labs are protected educational half days that are built into interns’ and residents’ outpatient, elective, and geriatrics schedules.
+These sessions teach high-yield topics using a variety of engaging pedagogical formats including lectures, small group sessions, and hands-on simulation training.
+Here is a sample schedule from a recent learning lab:

 Intern Core Lectures

-The Intern Core Lectures are a series of talks given by the Teach Resident (read more about the Teach Rotation here) focused on high-yield topics for interns on the wards.
-PGY2s and 3s on the wards hold their interns’ pagers so that each intern on ward rotations can attend Intern Core, learn, and enjoy the snacks provided.
+The Intern Core Lectures are a series of talks given by the Teach Resident focused on high-yield topics for interns on the wards.
+PGY2s and 3s on the wards hold their interns’ pagers in the afternoon so that each intern can attend Intern Core.

-Each PGY-3 resident participates in a “teach the teacher” rotation designed to improve teaching skills in various settings and across various platforms, with the objective of preparing senior residents to be outstanding clinician educators, regardless of subspecialty interest.
+Each PGY-3 resident participates in a “teach the teacher” rotation designed to improve teaching skills in various settings and across a variety of platforms, with the objective of preparing senior residents to have outstanding skills as educators, a useful talent for all career paths.

 Weekly Grand Rounds are organized by the Department of Medicine, featuring distinguished lecturers from around the world.
 Talks range from basic science to cutting-edge clinical updates.